Lexing/Kubenvoy/README.md

 ## Envoy with Kubernetes Discovery & config auto reloading

-Kubenvoy is an envoy distribution bundled with XDS for kubernetes, it's designed to work (mostly) as API gateway, similar to Ambassador.
+Kubenvoy is an envoy distribution bundled with XDS for kubernetes, it's designed to work (mostly) as edge or service proxy with built-in discovery.
+Some good applications are API-gateways & load balancers.

-However, there are many different aspects for Kubenvoy from Ambassador
+It was built simply becaucuse Ambassador is not good / flexible enough, serveral benefits of Kubenvoy are

+1. Kubenvoy has true load balancing, it provides envoy service endpoints rather than DNS based cluster endpoints.
+Ambassador doesn't really resolve endpoints so traffics are not balanced across pods for the same services (if you don't want to use Headless service)

-1. Kubenvoy's implementation is lighter, it's built with Envoy V2 grpc API
+2. Kubenvoy's implementation is lighter and more intuitive, it's built with native Envoy V2 API (grpc version)

-2. Configuration in Kubenvoy is much more flexible since we can reuse native envoy config as much as possible, especially for listeners and routes configs.
+3. Configuration for Kubenvoy is much more flexible since native envoy config was adopted so we can resuse native config as much as possible, especially for listeners and routes configs.

+However, Kubenvoy is also more than an API-gateway, people can use it as in-cluster load balancers as well, e.g. for GRPC.

 ## To start use Kubenvoy